Iowa Poker Laws & Online Gambling Legislation

 Iowa Gambling Laws – What’s Legal?

-With no direct mention of online gambling or poker, those who want to know if playing poker online violates Iowa law are left to interpret Iowa law for themselves.
+Iowa law doesn’t mention online poker, leaving players to interpret if playing online violates any regulations.
 You can review the entire Iowa code at the state website .
 Here are a few aspects of the law that seem especially relevant to online poker players:

 - Iowa law contains a sweeping prohibition against apparently all types of gambling.
 Section 725.7(1a) makes it a crime to “Participate in a game for any sum of money or other property of any value,”with the obvious exceptions for regulated gambling.”